Can I buy OLLAS online?

 The OLLA is 13” from the bottom to the lid and 12” in diameter.
 It holds a little over 2 gallons of water.

 This is determined by a few variables: how much water your plants use, soil type, temperature, and rainfall.
+Also, the OLLAS are handmade so there will be some variation among pots.
 We find filing our OLLAS 1-2 times a week is sufficient here in Texas.
 You’ll find the pattern for your area with a little observation.
 It is best, if possible, to keep some water in the OLLA at all times.

 Bury the OLLA with enough of the neck exposed so that soil and mulch do not wash into the pot.
 We have found that leaving 2-3 inches above ground/mulch level has worked well.

 You can use the OLLA with any plant, keeping in mind that the OLLA may crack if used with plants that have a woody root.
 For example, trees and shrubs put out a very strong, woody root so may eventually crack an OLLA.
-However, a cracked OLLA is still efficient, and allows for deep root watering in the established plant.
+You can use the OLLA to get these plants established and then move it to use again.

 If you live in a climate that has hard freezes, you should remove the OLLA in the winter.